 When you save the data, five new blank entry lines will be added to the screen to allow you to enter additional funding entries.

-List up to three Canadian and/or foreign specialists whom SSHRC may ask to assess your application in the case that you are invited to submit a formal proposal.
+List up to three Canadian and/or foreign specialists whom SSHRC may ask to assess your application in the case that you are invited to submit a proposal to Stage 2.

-Note that SSHRC reserves the right not to select a reviewer from the submitted list, and that the list will not be used in evaluating your Letter of Intent application.
+SSHRC reserves the right not to select a reviewer from the submitted list, and that the list will not be used in evaluating your Stage 1 application.

 Suggested reviewers cannot be: